Long Covid

 Hepatitis A virus

-Presence of viral reservoirs: Cells that contain viruses but are inactivated
+Presence of viral reservoirs: cells that contain inactivated viruses.

 Sample tube with cryoglobulins